Solskjaer can't rely on Ronaldo to bail Man Utd out every time

 “That is what happens here at Old Trafford, it’s happened so many times before,” said Solskjaer.
 “We have to throw caution to the wind and we got lucky in the end.”

 But without a marked improvement how long can that luck last?
-It’s Everton at Old Trafford up next.
+It is Everton at Old Trafford up next.
 Will United’s luck hold or will they up their game and put in a performance worthy of the three points?

 In either scenario, Solskjaer is lucky enough to have Ronaldo to bail him out.